hspark1212/MOFreinforce/README.md

 # Reinforcement Learning Framework For MOFs
 ![scheme_rl-01](https://user-images.githubusercontent.com/64190846/218362539-740997c9-d198-4e0a-89e0-3277c5b45a51.jpg)
-This package is a reinforcement learning framework for MOFs.
+This package is a reinforcement learning framework for MOFs with user-desired properties.
 The framework consists of `agent` and `environment` which are a generator and a predictor, respectively.
 The agent takes an action (which is generating a MOF structure).
 This action is then evaluated in the environment by the predictor, which predicts the value of the property we are interested in.